A complete guide to visiting Curtis Falls at Mt Tamborine. Everything you need to know about the waterfall and the Lower Creek Circuit walk.

-The Curtis Falls track at Mt Tamborine National Park is a lush waterfall hike that is easily accessible and features arguably the most beautiful waterfall in the area.
-Visitors will have the option of taking the short 500 metre walk to the falls or continuing on an enjoyable creek loop known as Lower Creek Circuit.
+The Curtis Falls track at Mt Tamborine National Park is one of the most beautiful waterfalls that I visited in the Gold Coast Hinterland.
+Visitors will have the option of taking the short 500-metre walk to the falls or continuing on an enjoyable creek loop known as Lower Creek Circuit.

 Where is Curtis Falls in Mt Tamborine?

 The Curtis Falls track is located in the township of Tamborine Mountain in the Gold Coast hinterland.
-This region is approximately 40 KM from Surfer's Paradise (50 minutes).
+This region is approximately 40 km from Surfer's Paradise (50 minutes).
 The trailhead includes a decent-sized carpark and toilet facilities.

 How to Get to Curtis Falls

-Any trip up to Mt Tamborine involves climbing one of the three steep and winding roads up the ancient volcano.
+You'll need your own car, so if you don't have one, consider renting one in the Gold Coast or Brisbane.
 If you're coming from the Gold Coast, I'd recommend taking Henri Robert Drive as it's one of the most scenic roads I've witnessed in the region.

 I'd recommend using Google Maps to navigate to the pin above, which will lead you to the walking track car park.
 There are about 20 car spots here and you can park on the street adjacent to the car park too if you need to.
-Keep in mind that Curtis Falls is one of the most popular falls in Mt Tamborine, so you can expect it to get a little busy on weekends.

 About Curtis Falls and Lower Creek Circuit

-- Hiking Distance: 3.5 k loop (550 m to Curtis Falls)
+- Hiking Distance: 3.5 km loop (550 m to Curtis Falls)

 - Duration: 1-hour return (10 minutes to Curtis Falls)